 Symptoms include painful bowel movements and dyspareunia (painful sexual intercourse).

-Diagnosis is usually put after a rectal examination of the pelvic floor muscles in order to locate the contraction knots or myofascial trigger points, often times found in the levator ani, sphincter ani, coccygeus muscles, obturator internus, gluteus maximus, and adductor magnus.
+Diagnosis is usually completed after a rectal examination of the muscles in order to locate knots or trigger points, near the coccygeus muscles, obturator internus, gluteus maximus, and adductor Magnus.

 Treatment consists of dry needling, procaine or corticosteroid injections, massage, stretching, physical therapy, psychotherapy etc.